ryjen/the-fatherless/script-scenes.md

 * Sael grows into adolescence/young adulthood.
 * Explores **Stoicism, Judaism, Eastern philosophies (Buddhism)**.
-* Cult worried about integration with Roman society and moral influence.
+* Cult worried about integration with Aurelian society and moral influence.
   **Dialogue Cue:**
 * Sael: “Forgiveness is not weakness… it is the only path to freedom.”
   **Camera / Visuals:**